“Are you ready to order, sir?”

 “And what am I supposed to do about it?”
 Egil asked, absently kicking Aleksir’s makeshift cudgel into a pile of trash.
 “Now that you’ve told me, what is there that can be done?
 If you’re so close with her, you know her visions can’t be changed.
 Mr. Bardon, whatever friendship or partnership I had with Devikra is long over.
 I don’t know what she told you, but she and I weren’t nearly as efficient together as the stories like to suggest.”

-Aleksir ducked his head.
-He’d been working with Devikra for nearly six years, and she’d been fighting with Egil long, long before that.
-Calotype photographs had only been around for—Aleksir wished he’d paid more attention to his history lessons—fifty years or so, and Egil hadn’t looked much younger in Devikra’s photograph than he did now.
+Aleksir searched Egil’s face.
+He’d been hearing stories about this person his whole life.
+Calotype photographs had only been around for— Aleksir wished he’d paid more attention to his history lessons— fifty years or so, and Egil hadn’t looked any younger in Devikra’s photograph than he did now.

 Egil clearly wasn’t as human as he appeared to be.